|Yup, this is why we're all in this game: A CR90 fleeing some unknown ship of some type or another|

 TRCs turned CR90s ON when they showed up.
 The basic ability to guarantee minimum 2 damage from a red dice and fix any blanks you roll is such a pain to deal with.
 The damage comes in such small amounts that it's hard to use defense tokens effectively.... just like squadron fighting!
 These upgrades are so commonly seen on CR90As that they'll often be referred to as TRCR90s.
 It's 51 points of great support that'll plug into most lists and does a job very well.
 They add in damage on ships either early in the turn, forcing them to consider spending defense tokens or leaving unshielded parts of the hull, or they add in later when your other ships have gone, causing the unshielded opponent ship to take more damage.

-Because of the new FAQ, these are much less powerful (the card is now an exhaust effect), but it still lets you change one blank into a double hit, guaranteeing you at least SOME damage.
+Because of the new FAQ, these are much less of an automatic include (the card is now an exhaust effect), but it still lets you change one blank into a double hit, guaranteeing you at least SOME damage.
 You can't roll perfectly every time, and TRCs helps you with that.
+They still go great on the CR90A, even AFTER the nerf.

 Every other (non title) upgrade usually found on CR90As is just for doing what it does better.